kastproductions/art-website-with-cms/content/portfolio/the-queen-2018-classical-thin-glass-technique-100x70-cm-private-interior-england-1.md

 ---
-title: The Queen, 2018, classical thin glass technique, 100x70 cm (private interior, England)
+title: "The Queen (with enlightenment; private interior, England) "
-description: "1"
+description: 2018, classical stained glass technique, 100x70 cm
 images:
   - alt: Depicts Barbora Radvilaite (1520/1523 - 1551) - a noblewoman of the Grand
       Duchy of Lithuania, Queen of Poland and Grand Duchess Consort of Lithuania